Assistance programs St. Clair County Michigan.

 - Referrals - Case managers from BWCA can offer linkage to non-profits in Port Huron, government grant programs for paying security deposits (such as emergency food and shelter), emergency rent help and public benefits.

-Call the Port Huron Community Action Agency of St. Clair County at (810) 982-8541.
+Call the Port Huron area Blue Water Community Action at (810) 982-8541.
 More on Blue Water community action agency programs.

 The Salvation Army of Port Huron (810.984.2679) provides help for utility, rent and heating bills.
 They also offer free Christmas programs from Angel Tree, shelter, and a food pantry for the needy and low income.
 This is a leading charity for St. Clair County.